Skip to main content

 Rating Type

-The rating type is semantically designed for risk assessment scales such as severity, occurrence, and detection ratings.
-It is functionally similar to int but maps to a 32-bit integer in OData and is commonly used with the colon syntax to reference a named rating scale.
+The rating:<enumId> type is semantically designed for risk assessment scales such as severity, occurrence, and detection ratings.
+It is functionally similar to int at the storage level, but it is bound to a Polarion enumeration that defines the available scale values.

 PropertyValue